Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems: Simulation Results

+2.~Random phase shifts (RPS): Only IRS is deployed, and the phase shifts of reflection units are not optimized.

-Fig. 3 shows the convergence performance of the proposed iterative algorithm with $R_{l,m}^{\min }=0~\rm{dB}$ for the FC and SC strcture.
-It is clear that the convergence of all schemes is quickly achieved, and the FC and SC strcture converge at the same speed.
-In addition, iteration numbers of the random IRS method is equal to the inner loop iteration of the proposed method, it takes more than three iterations to reach convergence.
+Fig. 3 illustrates the convergence performance of the proposed algorithm and benchmark schemes with the minimal SINR of the users, i.e., $R_{l,m}^{\min }=0~\rm{dB}$.
+It can be seen that all schemes can achieve quickly convergence, and the convergence speed of FC structure is the same as SC structure.
+In addition, the iteration numbers of the RPS scheme is equal to inner loop iterations of the proposed method, which takes more than 5 iterations to reach convergence.
+On the other hand, we can observe that the SSR of the FC structure is higher than that of the SC structure under the same conditions, which can be explained by the fact the full array gain can be utilized by each RF chain in the FC structure.

-In Fig. 4, we compare the performance of two HP structure with respect to the transmit power.
-For FC and SC strcture, the SSR increases monotonically with the increases of the transmit power.
-For the same structure, the SSR after optimizing the phase shifts of IRS is significantly higher than that of the random phase shift scheme.
-The reason is that the nature of IRS is similar to multi-antennas technology, which can bring new spatial degrees of freedom (DoF) and diversity gain to the system.
-On the other hand, we can observe that the SSR under the FC structure is higher than that under the SC structure for the same condition, since the full array gain can be exploited by every RF chain in the FC structure.
+We compare the performance of two HP structure with respect to the BS transmit power in Fig. 4.
+As observed, the SSR of FC and SC structures increase monotonically with the increase of the transmit power.
+With the same HP structure, the achievable SSR after optimized IRS reflection phase shifts are significantly better than that of RPS schemes.
+This is due to the fact that the nature of IRS is similar to multi-antenna technology, which can bring new spatial degrees of freedom (DoF) and diversity gain to the system.
+Optimizing the phase shifts of IRS can converge the energy of multi-path signals and reflect it to the legitimate receivers, and suppress the eavesdropping, thus effectively improving the secrecy rate of the system.
+What is more, in the practical application of IRS, discrete phase has more engineering significance and cost-effectiveness.
+However, there is a certain phase ambiguity at the IRS in the process of reflecting signals, which leads to the partial loss of performance.
+Therefore, the achievable SSR of DPS scheme is slightly lower than that of CPS.

-Fig. 5 plots the sum secrecy rate versus SINR.
-For all schemes, the sum secrecy rate increases with the increase of SINR.
-The FC structure can achieve the best performance, since $N_{\rm{RS}}$ chains are used to serve all users to fully exploit the multiplexing gains.
-Meanwhile, after optimizing the phase shift, the sum secrecy rate increases faster than the random phase shift scheme.
-The reason is that the performance improvement achieved by the IRS optimized phase shifts scheme is significantly higher than that of the random phase shift scheme, due to the SINR gain brought by smart control of the IRS surface.
+Fig. 5 describes the relationship between the SSR and the minimal SINR requirement of users.
+As clearly shown by the results, the SSR of all schemes increase monotonously with the SINR threshold.
+It is worth noting that the growth trend of the SSR gradually becomes gentle with the increase of the SNIR requirement due to the limitation of the total transmit power budget.
+The FC structure of each scheme can achieve better performance, this is due to fact that the all $N_{\rm{RS}}$ chains are used to serve for the users, which can bring full use of the multiplexing gain.
+In addition, with the same SNIR condition, the passive beamforming gain brought by optimizing the phase shifts of IRS elements makes the scheme of CPS and DPS significantly better than that of RPS.
+Furthermore, the performance of DPS scheme is slightly worse than that of RPS scheme.